Duration : 11 Months

 Students must satisfy the following age, English and Academic requirements:

-For a full list of other optional fees that may be applicable, please refer to our Course Fees page.
+For a full list of fees, please refer to our Statement of Fees.

 *To be eligible for Victorian government subsidised training fees, the candidate must meet the Skills First eligibility criteria.